pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 1. Choose `(Pumpkin) - TEWOBA - CBBE 3BA`, `CT77 Remodeled - All`, `TAWOBA Remastered [3BA]` in the group selection bar.
    1. Click Batch Build.
 Right click on the list and choose Select All.
 Click Build.
    1. There will be a single conflict.
 Choose any of them.
+1. Choose `Tawoba_hdtsmp` in the group selection bar.
+   1. Click Batch Build.
+Right click on the list and choose Select All.
+Click Build.
+   1. There will be some conflicts.
+Choose `xtra`, `covering`, `realistic`.
 1. Choose `TNG` in the group selection bar.
    1. Choose any outfit in the outfit list in order to enable preset selection.
    1. Choose `TNG Default` in the preset.